Fujicolor Natura 1600 Film Review

 Scanning and colour-correcting Natura 1600.

 As various scanners and scanning software modify the output without reporting on what has changed, I test my films by inverting them manually in Adobe Photoshop.
-This way, I can replicate my steps each time; in turn, I can compare different film stocks without having to wonder whether it’s the software or the film that’s rendering the colours.
+This way, I can replicate my steps each time, allowing me to compare different film stocks without losing consistency.

 Using the above method, Natura’s inverted negatives appear with a slight blue cast that could be easily removed using the Colour Balance tool.
 A subtle shift towards the yellows and purples in the Shadows/Midtones channels did the trick every time.